 When light hits the surface of a material, it will either be reflected, absorbed, or transmitted through the material (or a combination of the above).
 The reflectance of this light will depend on the object’s structure and material properties.

 Configuring a Setup

-Since reflection measurements can be performed in a fairly broad wavelength range, Avantes offers several spectrometers that are suited for reflection measurements in the broad range of 200 to 2500 nm.
-The most common option for reflection measurements is the AvaSpec-ULS2048CL-EVO, configured from the UV to the near-infrared range.
+Since reflection measurements can be performed in a reasonably broad wavelength range, Avantes offers several spectrometers suited for reflection measurements in the wide range of 200 to 2500 nm.
+The most common option for reflection measurements is the AvaSpec-ULS2048CL-EVO, configured from the UV to the near-infrared spectrum.

-To broaden the range even further, multi-channel configurations can be used as well.
-This allows you to measure in a broad wavelength range while still maintaining a high resolution and sensitivity.
+Multi-channel configurations can also broaden the range even further.
+This allows you to measure in a broad wavelength while maintaining high resolution and sensitivity.

-Accessories for reflection measurements can range from integrating spheres to various reflection probes and collimating lenses, depending on the application.
+Depending on the application, accessories for reflection measurements can range from integrating spheres to various reflection probes and collimating lenses.
 We also offer a reflection stage to measure small samples easily.